CatherineH/CatherineH.github.io/_posts/2020-06-08-polyominos.md

 ![photo of my mom's two quilts](https://raw.githubusercontent.com/CatherineH/CatherineH.github.io/master/_posts/images/polyomino/polyomino_quilts.jpeg)

 The quilts hung in the dining room of my childhood home.
 I spent many hours staring at them instead of practicing piano (sorry mom).
 When my parents downsized after retirement, they gave me the quilts, and they now hang in my bedroom.
-My own baby loves looking at the quilts because they are bold colours with sharp edges.
-As a project while my own baby sleeps in my lap, I have been translating/recreating Dahlke's original C code into Python so that I can generate vectors of the tiling for use with a die cutter, embroiderer, etc.,
+My baby loves looking at the quilts because they are bold colours with sharp edges.
+As a project while my baby sleeps in my lap, I have been translating/recreating Dahlke's original C code into Python so that I can generate vectors of the tiling for use with a die cutter, embroiderer, etc.,

 Dahlke has [hosted his pentomino packing code](https://eklhad.net/polyomino/index.html) on his website, but not, as far as I know, the code that originally generated the heptomino/hexonimo tilings above.
 I used the packing algorithm in Dahlke's pentomino code but with the 8 orientations of the piece instead of all permutations of the pentominos and their orientations.
 The packing algorithm is: